mrsheen/Minecraft-Overviewer-Mega/README.rst

 Below is the initial idea I had for this fork.

--- start text wall --
+-- Warning: text wall below --

-I've been chewing on an idea about a changing the application's model, which will make a big difference for maps over 500k.
 Core premise is to make it a continuous process, which maintains a queue of chunks to render.

--- Warning: text wall below --

 I've found incremental rendering of anything under ~3000 chunks is completed in near-realtime when running on hardware equivalent of a 500k+ map (ie, sufficient CPU, disk IO and memory).
 My idea of a queue is to continually pump a list of updated chunks to a single instance of the application.
 We force a save-all every fifteen minutes, and will use the rsync output as the list of updated chunks.